 The treatment process includes providing patients an external respiratory support, ventilators, dialysis and blood purification process.
 In developed countries, such advance medical equipment available at a more affordable cost while in undeveloped or developing nations, either it might be not available or can be obtainable at an expensive cost.

-Is Coronavirus Spread in India?
+Coronavirus in India

-Amid, Chinese New Year holiday started from 25 Jan 2020, and probably many Indian students would come to the home to spend their holidays with their family.
+Amid, Chinese New Year holiday started from 25 Jan 2020, and many Indian students would come to the home to spend their holidays with their family.
 So, to avoid incoming coronavirus from China, the Indian health ministry has asked travelers from China to report to the nearest health facility in case they do not feel well.

 The ministry has asked authorities at seven airports of Delhi, Mumbai, Kolkata, Chennai, Bengaluru, Hyderabad and Cochin to screen those travelling from China.